bitsofinfo/stateful-process-command-proxy/README.md

   });

 statefulProcessCommandProxy.executeCommand('echo "this command has an error and will be '+
-                ' destroyed because it matches our invalidation regex"') .then(function(cmdResult) {
+                ' destroyed after check-in because it matches our invalidation regex"') .then(function(cmdResult) {
-      console.log("testInitVar value: Stdout: " + cmdResult.stdout);
+      console.log("error test: Stdout: " + cmdResult.stdout);
   }).catch(function(error) {
       console.log("Error: " + error);
   });